 top of page

-So, here are 10 books that will help you perform better under pressure.
-Each of them has changed the way I personally understand and respond to the challenges associated with being an emergency physician, and I believe they offer something for anyone reading them.
+So, here are 11 books that will help you perform better under pressure.
+Each of them has changed the way I personally understand and respond to the challenges associated with being an emergency physician.
+But these reads aren't just for medical professionals; there's something valuable here for everyone.

-Note that there are no affiliate links below, just books I've read and loved.
-Hopefully you learn things and enjoy.
+Hopefully you learn things and enjoy!
 If you have a recommendation for something that should be on this list, I would love to hear it: leave a comment here or at The Emergency Mind website.
+(Note: this list contains affiliate links to support The Emergency Mind Project.)

 If You Can Only Read One